Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 1: Open string field theory

-A point in the UHP can be described by two real coordinates $(x,y)$ with $y\geq 0$.
-Equivalently, we can describe this point with a holomorphic and anti-holomorphic coordinate $(z,\overline{z})$.
-Sometimes it is useful to consider a single point on the UHP as a pair of points on a purely holomorphic copy of the entire complex plane: $z$ is a point above the real axis, and $\overline{z}$ is a point below.
-This is called the {\it doubling trick}.
+A point in the UHP can be described by two real numbers $(x,y)$ with $y\geq 0$.
+These may be represented as a holomorphic combination $z = x+i y$ or as an antiholomorphic combination $\bar{z} = x-i y$.
+Note that $\zbar$ describes the same point $(x,y)$ as $z$ does.
+In particular $\zbar$ should be interpreted as a point in the upper half plane.
 Often we are interested in correlation functions of purely holomorphic or antiholomorphic operators on the UHP.
 Consider a holomorphic operator $\phi(z)$, satisfying $\overline{\d}\phi(z)=0$.
 Since a correlation function

 is holomorphic in $z$, generally it can be analytically continued to the lower half plane with $\mathrm{Im}(z)<0$.
-Now we also have a corresponding correlation function with the anti-holomorphic operator $\overline{\phi}(\overline{z})$ satisfying $\d\overline{\phi}(\overline{z})=0$, which can also be analytically continued to the lower half plane.
+Now we also have a corresponding correlation function with the anti-holomorphic operator $\overline{\phi}(\zbar)$ satisfying $\d\overline{\phi}(\zbar)=0$, which can also be analytically continued to the lower half plane.
 Typically, on the real axis there is a relation between $\phi$ and $\overline{\phi}$, called a {\it gluing condition}.
 In the simplest case, $\phi(x)=\overline{\phi}(x)$, which holds for example for the energy-momentum tensor.
 In this case we can conclude that

-The left hand side is a correlation function of an anti-holomorphic operator on the UHP, and on the right is a correlation function of a holomorphic operator which has been analytically continued from the UHP to the lower half plane and evaluated at the point $\overline{z}$.
+The left hand side is a correlation function of an anti-holomorphic operator on the UHP, and on the right is a correlation function of a holomorphic operator which has been analytically continued from the UHP to the lower half plane and evaluated at the point $z^*$, which is the complex conjugate of $z$.
 In this way, we represent the UHP with a holomorphic copy of the entire plane; we cut our work in half by discussing holomorphic operators on the entire plane instead of holomorphic and anti-holomorphic operators on the UHP.
+This is called the {\it doubling trick}.
 However, when working with correlation functions of operators which are neither holomorphic nor anti-holomorphic, it may be more convenient to stick to the UHP visualization.

 For some purposes it is useful to describe BCFT in a state/operator formalism.
 The relation to correlation functions is given by